 Some of Rothman's other SF elements fail the believability test.
 The Staroamer's surviving crew are said to have spent their whole lives in zero-G, and some are said to be able to live in vacuum for a limited time.
 That's not beyond the realm of believability, but Rothman's description of the crew's accelerated evolution is a stretch.
 Also, the crew seem to be pretty close to human in Rothman's description of them, but a person who's spent a lifetime in no gravity would most likely be very small in physical stature and skeletally frail.

 In the end, Staroamer's Fate is a textbook example of how a first-time novelist can make the mistake of having tons of cool ideas for a novel, few of which may be compatible with one another, and yet decide to throw them all into the same storyline anyway.
-With stronger editorial guidance, and about two to three rewrites, Staroamer's Fate might have been a pretty strong book and Rothman today might still be publishing and winning a Hugo every once in a while.
-But Rothman clearly didn't get that direction, and so the failure of this tale really can't be laid entirely at his feet.
-After all, by giving him his first chance before he was ready, his publisher failed him.
+With stronger editorial guidance, and about two to three rewrites, Staroamer's Fate might have been a fairly decent book and Rothman today might still be publishing novels (though he does continue to put out short fiction, hopefully at a vastly improved level).